-Now that you have a list of pages that potentially have broken links — it's time to run a quick broken links check.
+Now that you have a list of domains that potentially have broken links — it's time to run a quick broken links check.

-What you do is take all the pages you've found with LinkAssistant and check them one by one in WebSite Auditor until you spot a broken link.
+What you do is take all the pages you've found with LinkAssistant and check them one by one in SEO SpyGlass for broken links.

 So, you've spotted a no longer existing site that seems relevant to yours.
 But to play it 100% safe, you'd better check what the site's content was before it got removed.

 Quite often, you can do that with WayBack Machine, an Internet archive that records the history of the Web (to the best of its ability).
 Just enter the dead page’s URL, and see the snapshot of what the page looked like when scanned in the past by the search engine.

 If the broken page contained a piece of content similar to what you write about, that’s a treasure find for link building opportunities.

 What if you don’t have a good alternative for the dead links?
 That’s just another content opportunity for you.
 If the topic and target keywords are relevant to your niche, create a new well-optimized blog post and reach out to the webmasters of the linking domains to link to your post instead of the missing page.